 - Luiz Martins, Head of Special Projects Area, FINEP (Brazil)

 - Andrew Palmer, Business Affairs Editor, The Economist

 - Raj Thampuram, Managing Director, Singapore Agency for Science, Technology and Research (A*STAR)

-Tuesday 13 June will bring together all participants in a series of plenary and interactive parallel sessions and on Wednesday 14 June participants have the choice to attend one of the following:
+Tuesday 13 June brought together all participants in a series of plenary and interactive parallel sessions and on Wednesday 14 June participants had the choice to attend one of the following: